EichlerLab/align_all/README.md

 ### ONT BAM input handling

-For `ONT_BAM`, the workflow first converts an unaligned BAM to gzipped FASTQ and builds an index before alignment.
+For `ONT_BAM`, the workflow first converts an **unaligned BAM** to gzipped FASTQ using `samtools fastq -T "*"`, then builds an index before alignment.
+This preserves BAM tags by passing all available tags through FASTQ header output during conversion, so tag information can be retained during the handoff from BAM input to the mapping step.

 ### Split alignment